Ethan Strauss

 • Performing DNA analysis with a variety of commercial and freely available tools and packages

-• Use of Microsoft Excel for data analysis
+• Advanced use of Microsoft Excel for data analysis.

-• Use of NCBI (Genbank) data, web site, and web services.
+• Use of NCBI (Genebank) data, web site, and web services.

 • SQL Server database use.